sweetalert2/sweetalert2-laravel/README.md

 ## Livewire Components

-You can now call `$this->swalFire` or any of the available helper methods in your livewire component to show realtime popups and toasts:
+You can now call `$this->swalFire` or any of the available helper methods in your Livewire component to show realtime popups and toasts:

 ### LivewireExample.php